 Aside from being a beautiful ground cover or an addition to your rock garden, spoon-leaved stonecrop is also believed to have some medicinal properties.

-In the past, the leaves have been used to treat a host of problems such as constipation, sore gums, and piles.
+In the past, the leaves have been used to treat various problems such as constipation, sore gums, and piles.

-The juice from the leaves is used to stop the bleeding from open wounds.
+The juice from the leaves stops the bleeding from open wounds.

-When rubbed on breasts of nursing mothers, this plant can stimulate the milk.
+When rubbed on the breasts of nursing mothers, this plant can stimulate the milk.